 3. A lion is always a lion

-A more suitable title for this point may have been, āDonāt let your guard downā, but I wanted this topic to seem more hopefully realistic than just a dreary downer.
+A more suitable title for this point may have been, āDonāt let your guard downā, but I wanted this topic to seem more hopefully realistic than just a dreary downer!

 Have you ever seen a video that shows a human playing with a bear or a lion or some other wild man-eating animal?
 The people in the videos have a very false sense of security.
 We know this is true because sometimes we see a news headline about one of the animals killing their handler.